What Benefit Does Fitness And Exercise Have In Addiction Treatment?You are here:

 As for the brain, exercise and fitness produce a wonder hormone called endorphin.
 Endorphins are that “rush” or “high” of satisfaction and pleasure during a workout.
-Promoting the production of dopamine as well as serotonin and norepinephrine, exercise and fitness are helpful to create new neural pathways in the brain and restore some of the brain’s ability to feel pleasure on its own.
+Promoting the production of dopamine, serotonin, and norepinephrine, exercise and fitness create new neural pathways in the brain.
+The new neural pathways restore some of the brain’s ability to feel pleasure on its own.

-Multiple scientific studies have found that exercise is effective in reducing symptoms of stress, depression, anxiety, and cravings for drugs and alcohol.
-The increased blood flow as well as oxygen flow to the brain in addition to the stimulated production of “happy” hormone chemicals help the brain regulate stress more effectively.
-20-30 minutes a day of exercise is a critical tool for long term recovery.
+About20-30 minutes a day of exercise is a critical tool for long -erm recovery.
 When someone incorporates regular exercise into their lifestyle, they create discipline, new relationships to reward, an understanding of consequence, and a pleasurable activity.